Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Conclusions

 \section{Conclusions}

-This study is the third in a series that examines various aspects associated with the study of the submillimeter galaxy magnification bias, with a specific focus on the tomographic scenario.
-It is akin to the work carried out by \cite{BON21}, but using the updated data from Paper I. The objective is to refine the methodology employed in constraining the free parameters of the HOD model, that is $M_{min}$, $M_1$, and $\alpha$, and the cosmological parameters $\Omega_M$, $\sigma_8$, and $h$ of a flat $\Lambda$CDM model on a tomographic scenario.
+This study and its companion paper examine various aspects associated with the study of the submillimeter galaxy magnification bias, with a specific focus on the tomographic scenario.
+It is akin to the work carried out by \cite{BON21}, but using the updated data from Paper I. The objective is to refine the methodology employed in constraining the free parameters of the HOD model, that is, $M_{min}$, $M_1$, and $\alpha$, and the cosmological parameters $\Omega_M$, $\sigma_8$, and $h$ of a flat $\Lambda$CDM model on a tomographic scenario.

 Due to the large number of parameters that must be jointly analysed in tomography, a significant amount of computational time is required to accomplish this kind of task.
 Therefore, one of the aims of this work is to explore ways to optimise CPU time and strategies for analysing different redshift bins without compromising the precision of the measurements.
-Various data-sets have been explored to this end, which involve the combination of different redshift bins and the inclusion/exclusion of the G15 field suspected to have an anomalous behaviour.
-Each data-set consists in the measurement of the cross-correlation function between background H-ATLAS submillimeter galaxies and foreground GAMA galaxies within a tomographic setup.
+Various data sets have been explored to this end, which involve the combination of different redshift bins and the inclusion or exclusion of the G15 field suspected to have an anomalous behaviour.
+Each data set consists in the measurement of the cross-correlation function between background H-ATLAS submillimeter galaxies and foreground GAMA galaxies within a tomographic setup.

-As in \citet{BON21} and \citet{CUE22} we divide the entire redshift range into four bins: bin 1 ($0.1<z<0.2$), bin 2 ($0.2<z<0.3$), bin 3 ($0.3<z<0.5$), and bin 4 ($0.5<z<0.8$).
+As in \citet{BON21} and \citet{CUE22}, we divided the entire redshift range into four bins: bin 1 ($0.1<z<0.2$), bin 2 ($0.2<z<0.3$), bin 3 ($0.3<z<0.5$), and bin 4 ($0.5<z<0.8$).
 In the "base case" and "w/o G15" scenarios, we examine all four bins together, including SGP and all the GAMA fields and excluding the G15 field, respectively.

 We first compare the "base case" which makes use of the mean-redshift approximation with the "full model" case.
 This approximation reduces the computational time by about a factor of 10 and it is of crucial importance when performing tomographic analyses, given the large number of parameters to be estimated in such a configuration.
 The comparative plots confirm that given the thinness of the redshift bins used for tomography, the "base case" results are in good agreement with the "full model" case.